Repeater (horology): Decimal repeater

-Grand and petite sonnerie
+Grande and petite sonnerie

 Grande sonnerie (French, meaning 'grand strike') is a quarter (or minute) striking mechanism combined with a repeater.
 On each quarter hour, it chimes the current hours and quarters past the hour.
 Depending on the design of the sonnerie either the hours, or quarters can be sounded first.
 The chiming is usually done on two or more chimes (with two or more hammers), the quarter chimes can be a simple combination of high and low notes, or elaborate melodies, such as Westminster Chimes.

-A grand sonnerie acts as a repeating watch that triggers itself on the quarters (acting the same way a minute or quarter repeater would act if it was triggered manually by the user at the same time) and has its own power source (often a second barrel).
+A grande sonnerie acts as a repeating watch that triggers itself on the quarters (acting the same way a minute or quarter repeater would act if it was triggered manually by the user at the same time) and has its own power source (often a second barrel).
 This also means that grand sonneries will often chime the hours first, the quarters, like most repeaters, and will have a way to activate the repeater on demand.
 It is more complex than the petite sonnerie, which is not built around a repeater mechanism, and will strike the hours on the hour and the quarter hours on the quarter, with no repeater function.
 In some examples it can strike the hours at the push of a button.

-Modern sonnerie watches merge both types of sonnerie, making grand and petite sonnerie selectable modes that the user can choose between, as well as having an optional minute or quarter repeater.
+Modern sonnerie watches merge both types of sonnerie, making grande and petite sonnerie selectable modes that the user can choose between, as well as having an optional minute or quarter repeater.
 These watches will either have a distinctive double barrel setup, one wound by turning the clock clockwise, the other counter clockwise, or will use a single barrel for both timekeeping, and chiming.
 The number of strikes that a sonnerie can produce on a full wind depends on the striking mechanism and spring.

 The sonnerie is implemented differently in clocks.
 On every quarter-hour it strikes the number of quarter hours audibly on a gong, and then the number of hours since the last hour on a second gong.
 For instance, in a 3 weight Vienna regulator wall clock, at 6:15 it would strike once on a high pitched gong, then strike six times on a lower pitched gong.
 At 6:30 it would strike twice on the high pitched gong, then six times on the lower pitched gong.
 At 6:45 three times on the high pitched gong, then six times on the lower pitched gong, and at 7:00 it would strike four times on the high pitched gong, then seven times on the lower pitched gong.
 The exact time every fifteen minutes will always be known by listening to the striking.
 These types of striking clocks are mostly found as French Carriage Clocks, or German three weight Vienna regulators.
 In addition they can strike the quarters and hours on demand, by activating a repeating mechanism at the push of a button, or the pull of a string.
 The term is sometimes used erroneously for a mere quarter striking mechanism.